bharathbettagere/mywebpage/_pages/LIaN.md

 I am also a part of Euprime Pvt.
-Ltd., where some of my research is used in the real-world applications.
+Ltd., where some of my research is used in real-world applications.